sowiecki/gtfo/documentation/environment.md

 | - x         |                                           | Yes       | Number |
 | - y         |                                           | Yes       | Number |

-<sup>1</sup> Formatted exactly as displayed on Exchange/OWA Services.
+<sup>1</sup> Formatted exactly as displayed on the gateway API.

 ### mock-data.json

-Mock room reservation data, indentical in format to a response from Exchange/OWA services.
-Automatically generated with the `--mocks` flag, or automatically regenerated if existing mock reservations are over a day old.
+Mock room reservation data, indentical in format to a response from the gateway API (Exchange, Outlook Web Access, etc.) services.
+Automatically generated with the `--mocks` flag, and automatically regenerated if existing mock reservations are over a day old.

 ### Office map backgrounds